-Few grumbles as Washington state businesses begin enforcing mask-wearing for customers
+Few grumbles as Washington state businesses begin requiring customers to wear masks

 One of those was Microsoft employee Prem Prakash, who supports the new order and wants more restrictions on where people can be unmasked in public — including at the food court, where eaters removed masks, as the guidelines allow, to dig in to their dosas and noodles.

 “We have two choices.
-Either a return to total lockdown, which would be catastrophic for the economy, or go harder into reopening, which would stress the healthcare system,” Prakash said from behind a respirator mask.
+Either a return to total lockdown, which would be catastrophic for the economy, or go harder into reopening, which would stress the health care system,” Prakash said from behind a respirator mask.
 “We will have to find new ways to act.
 And if businesses help us to follow these strict guidelines, that’s a good thing.”

 But outside the Seattle metro area, where wearing masks has been less common, Tuesday saw a sharper shift.

-Andy Thielen, the owner of T Brothers Liquor Lodge in Olympia, said Tuesday afternoon he’s had to turn away several customers who weren’t wearing face coverings – something he said should fall on city officials rather than business owners.
+Andy Thielen, the owner of T Brothers Liquor Lodge in Olympia, said Tuesday afternoon he’s had to turn away several customers who weren’t wearing face coverings — something he said should fall to city officials rather than business owners.

 “It’s putting business owners in a very tough situation now that we’re having to police,” Thielen said.
 “We know we’re already going to lose customers who have taken the stance that they don’t want to wear masks.”